Bring science to life

 Schools can choose one of two options for their day visit.

-• Students will learn and implement a range of ecological sampling techniques to complete the mandatory practicals from Unit 3 (topics 1 and 2)
+Students will learn and implement a range of ecological sampling techniques and these activities cover some of the subject matter and mandatory practicals outlined in Senior Biology Unit 3 (Topics 1 and 2) curriculum.

 Preparing for your visit